 Blepharospasm (eye twitch)

 Blepharospasm (or eye twitch), also known as benign essential blepharospasm, is the involuntary twitching of the eyelids, caused by a dysfunction of the seventh cranial nerve.
 Usually it lasts just for a few minutes, hours, or days, but in severe cases may be chronic, and in rare cases, it may be difficult to open the eyes.

-Certain nutrients such as magnesium malate chelate may help alleviate symptoms of Blepharospasm and preserve vision.
+Certain nutrients such as magnesium malate chelate may help alleviate symptoms of Blepharospasm.

 The incidence of Blepharospasm is as follows: